 You can take pictures in almost every place (especially the parts of the visit that take place outdoors) but my advice is that you always do it with respect.

 5. Try not to go with very young or extremely sensitive children

-6. Don't miss the visitor center documentary
+6. Don't miss the documentary film at the visitor center

-7. Don't go overloaded with unnecessary luggage
+7. Do not go too loaded with unnecessary luggage